princeton-logion/logion-app/docs/index.md

 personal computers without access to high performance computing (HPC) resources.
 We hope to make an HPC version available in the coming months.

 ## Installation
-Logion runs on both Windows and MacOS .
+Logion runs on both Windows and MacOS.

 We hope make the app publicly available for download through our website soon.